 You’ve probably had one of these days:

 You work really hard.
-After a long day, you get home and say to your partner, mate, parent, child or dog “I’ve not stopped today”.
-They reply, “did you achieve something”.
-You pause, think, and then reply, “absolutely not: I’ve just been doing stuff!”
+After a long day, you get home and say to your partner, mate, parent, child or dog, “I’ve not stopped today”.
+They reply, “what did you achieve today?”.
+You pause, think, and then respond, “absolutely nothing: I’ve just been busy doing stuff!”

 We’ve all been there.

 We’ve confused business with busyness.

 It’s an easy mistake to make.
 However, what is amazing is that the solution is also easy.
 Start by being more aware of what you focus your time on, and choose tasks more carefully.